 All patch work and preparation to the subfloor must be done and allowed to DRY prior to starting the installation.
 The subfloor must be FLAT, SECURE, and DRY.

+• We require the use of a moisture barrier vapor protection against future water from floods and ground swell.
+6 mil polyfilm is a suitable moisture barrier which should be overlapped six inches and taped at the seams.
+Sounds produced between the subfloor and moisture barrier are considered a subfloor issue and are not covered under the product warranty.
 Subfloors with high moisture trapped underneath the flooring can create pressure at the seams resulting in cupping.
 It can take several months for the cupping to become apparent after high moisture in the subfloor exists or flooding occurs, and such conditions are NOT covered under this products warranty.